seedifferently/nogo/README.md

 ## How?

 Simply [download a binary release](https://github.com/seedifferently/nogo/releases) for your platform.
+Then be sure to perform the *Important post-install steps* outlined below.

-Or, you may follow these steps to build from source:
+If you'd rather build from source:

 1. Install [Go](https://golang.org/doc/install) (requires v1.8 or later).